stom66/tts-map-kit/README.md

 Gives creators the ability to control the weather in their scene.
 Weather types as follows:

 * Sun (nothing)
-* Rain (light, medium, heavy, extreme)
-* Hail (light, medium, heavy, extreme)
-* Lightning (short, medium, long)
-* Snow (light, medium, heavy, extreme)
-* Wind - provided by the boxfan, interacts with Trees
-* Fog - various heights, low-lying or all-over.
-Adjustable density, collisions, color (all particle params)
 * Autumn - leaves (light, medium, heavy, extreme)
+* Clouds - low lying clouds to float over the table
 * Dust motes (light, medium, heavy, extreme)
 * Fireflies (lit and unlit)
-* Clouds - low lying clouds to float over the table
+* Fog - various heights, low-lying or all-over.
+Adjustable density, collisions, color (all particle params)
+* Hail (light, medium, heavy, extreme)
+* Lightning (short, medium, long)
 * Mist/Fog - (light, medium, heavy, extreme)
+* Rain (light, medium, heavy, extreme)
+* Snow (light, medium, heavy, extreme)
 * Tornado - one size destroys all

 The weather zone is a single asset that contains all of the above weather animations.
 Its outline follows a 10x10x10 unit cube and can be scaled accordingly.
 Each weather type is managed by it's own animation controller which allows a zone to combine any of the possible different weather types.

+Wind can be provided by the boxfan, and interacts with Trees

 ---